chillheart/ztmm-core/README.md

 ## 🔗 Demo & Live Version

-You can try the application online at: [GitHub Pages Demo](https://chillheart.github.io/ztmm-assessment/)
+You can try the application online at: [Cloudflare Pages Demo](https://ztmm-assessment.pages.dev)

 ## 🏠 Self-Hosting